mathowl/tgdejong/_pages/about.md

 I am an applied mathematician that computes dynamics and uses dynamics to compute.
 The first topic is related to biomechanical models as well as a dynamics driven perspective on AI.
 The second topic is my main focus and lies in the domain of physical reservoir computing which is a framework that utilizes natural physical phenomena to perform computations.

-I am Postdoctoral researcher in the Notsu-lab at the Faculty of Mathematics and Physics in Kanazawa University.
+I am a Postdoctoral researcher in the Notsu-lab at the Faculty of Mathematics and Physics in Kanazawa University.
 This position is funded by CREST.
 I also hold an Adjunct Assistant Professorship (part-time lecturing) at Temple University Japan Campus.

 For my research I mainly use Python.
 I have worked on a couple of mechanical and material science problems in collaboration with industry, and I am always on the look for new collaborations.